hopeatina/neuromosaic/docs/developer/adding-architectures.md

 ---
 title: "Adding New Architectures"
-description: "Learn how to extend NeuroMosaic with new neural architecture types"
+description: "Learn how to extend Neuromosaic with new neural architecture types"
 ---

 <Note>
-  This guide is for developers who want to extend NeuroMosaic's capabilities by adding support for new neural architecture types.
+  This guide is for developers who want to extend Neuromosaic's capabilities by adding support for new neural architecture types.
 Make sure you're familiar with the [platform overview](/platform/overview) before proceeding.
 </Note>

 ## Implementation Checklist